The Importance of Education Continuity

 Education continuity in emergencies can:

-Governments around the world are now enacting their plans in the face of the Covid-19 emergency.
-One of the strategies of the Cambodian government for education continuity is to focus on grade 9 and 12 students, who are expected to sit national examinations this year.
+Governments around the world enacted their plans in the face of the Covid-19 emergency.
+One of the strategies of the Cambodian government for education continuity was to focus on grade 9 and 12 students, who are expected to sit national examinations this year.
 For these students, the Ministry of Education has developed a smartphone app with online learning opportunities.

-And here is where inequality and poverty hits again.
-While much of the world, and indeed much of Cambodia, now has access to smartphones, it is of course the very poor who do not.
-This includes a number of the LOA GATE girls.
-Their ability to access the app is compromised by a lack of smart phone and then the costs of running the internet.
+And here is where inequality and poverty impacts.
+While much of the world, and indeed much of Cambodia, had access to smartphones, it is of course the very poor who did not.
+This included a number of the LOA GATE girls.
+Their ability to access the education apps is compromised by a lack of a smart phone and the costs of running the internet.
 For many families, these costs are overwhelming and simply put, enough to throw them over the edge in times of crisis when things are so uncertain.

-Luckily for the girls in our GATE Program, they have support networks both in Cambodia and here in Australia.
-LOA is working closely with LOCAM and Cambodian Women’s Crisis Centre to assess the individual situations of each of our girls, to determine the best way forward.
-At this point, we are funding the purchase of a number of smartphones by LOCAM, which will be loaned to the girls for the duration of school closures.
-Loaning rather than gifting removes issues such as jealousy amongst scholarship students and others, and enables us to consider contracts with the girls that support their online safety.
-In addition to ensuring that all our girls have access to a smart phone, we are reallocating funds from tuition costs to cover the costs of accessing the internet.
+Luckily for the girls in our GATE Program, they had support networks both in Cambodia and here in Australia.
+LOA worked closely with LOCAM and Cambodian Women’s Crisis Centre to assess the individual situations of each of our girls, to determine the best way forward.
+LOA funded the purchase of a number of smartphones by LOCAM, which were loaned to the girls for the duration of school closures.
+Loaning rather than gifting removes issues such as jealousy amongst scholarship students and others, and enabled us to consider contracts with the girls that support their online safety.
+In addition to ensuring that all our girls had access to a smart phone, we reallocated funds from tuition costs to cover the costs of accessing the internet.

-While this helps girls keep up academically, it doesn’t ensure their safety and protection from the huge risks in their lives such as exploitation – the reason we support these girls in the first place.
-Our in-country partners are therefore setting up a series of online groups with all the girls, so that they can continue to monitor the girls, their educational progress, their safety and their wellbeing.
-Our LOCAM counterparts are working from home in Phnom Penh, and will be using these networks and groups to provide counselling and support in these tough times.
+While this helps girls keep up academically, it doesn’t ensure their safety and protection from the huge risks in their lives such as exploitation – one of the main reasons we support these girls in the first place.
+Our in-country partners therefore set up a series of online groups with all the girls, so that they could continue to monitor the girls, their educational progress, their safety and their wellbeing.
+Our LOCAM counterparts worked from home in Phnom Penh, and used these networks and groups to provide counseling and support.

 Back to Stories from Cambodia